begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 Therefore, ASCII 0 cannot be used in any string variable within jBASE.
 OSBREAD converts CHAR(0) to CHAR(128) when reading a block of data.

-### EXAMPLES
+### EXAMPLE

-In the following example, the program statement reads 10,000 bytes of the file MYPIPE from the beginning of the file.
-The program assigns the data and reads to the variable TEST.
+In the following example, the program test.b reads itself and outputs its contents to the screen:

+       OSOPEN 'test.b' TO MYFILE ELSE STOP
-OSBREAD Data FROM MYPIPE AT 0 LENGTH 10000
+       OSBREAD Data FROM MYFILE AT 0 LENGTH 10000
+       CRT Data

 <a name="OSBWRITE"/>